 "Do Over" or "Redo" (term varies from school to school): Term used when there is a dispute, players are unsure of a decision, or the line judge determines that the previous play was too close to call or invalidated by an outside interruption.
 The ball is re-served with no eliminations.

 Dodge Ball: If a player is able to catch the ball before it bounces in any square or out of bounds, the game play shifts to Dodge Ball, wherein all players must abide by the standard rules for the game Dodge Ball.
 This entails the player with the ball not taking more than three steps, and attempting to throw another player out by striking them with the ball (recommended only with soft large rubber balls).
 If the target player catches the ball or the ball misses all players the player who threw the ball is out.

-Double Bounces: The ball can (or sometimes must) bounce twice in a player's square before he hits it.
-If it bounces any other number of times before the receiver hits it, he is out.
+Double Bounces: The ball can (or sometimes must) bounce twice in a player's square before the player hits it.
+If it bounces any other number of times before the receiver hits it, the player is out.
 If it bounces once in and then once out of a player's square, the hitter is out.

 Dot to dot: all players must touch the center corner, the back corner, and then the center corner again.
 The last player to return to the center is out

 Fair Serve (No Blood on Serve, etc.): A common rule in which players cannot get out on the serve.
-For example, if the server hits the ball out on serve, he is given a second chance; likewise, if a player misses the ball after it is served to him, he also gets a "redo."
+For example, if the server hits the ball out on serve, the player is given a second chance; likewise, if a player misses the ball after it is served to him, the player also gets a "redo."
 The term "Outs on Serves" is sometimes used to indicate that there is no Fair Serve; such a rule is usually invoked to make the game move faster.

 Fair Return: Usually called along with "Fair Serve" in a two-square variant.
 A Fair Return is one that can easily be hit by the server after the initial serve is made.